 - 1. text - 2. content - 3. query - containedType - 5. filter - 6.
-Location.near (geo matching is not supported) - 7. : approx modifier on a quantity SearchParameter - 8. :text modifier on a string SearchParameter - 9. :above, :below, :in, :not-in, of-type modifiers on a token SearchParameter, above and below are also not supported for Mime Types. - 10. : above, : below modifiers on a reference SearchParameter (only valid on a strict hierarchy) - 11. :below modifier on uri SearchParameters that act on canonical elements, see References and versions. - 12. wildcard on include and revinclude - 13. include and revinclude will match the current version of the referenced resources, also if the reference is versioned. - 14. pretty - 15.
+Location.near (geo matching is not supported) - 7. : approx modifier on a quantity SearchParameter - 8. :text modifier on a string SearchParameter - 9. :above, :below, :in and :not-in modifiers on a token SearchParameter, above and below are also not supported for Mime Types. - 10. : above, : below modifiers on a reference SearchParameter (only valid on a strict hierarchy) - 11. include and revinclude will match the current version of the referenced resources, also if the reference is versioned. - 12. pretty - 13.
 Implicit ranges are supported on dates, datetimes and quantities with a UCUM unit.
-But not on other quantities and number parameters. - 16.
-Search parameter arguments in exponential form (e.g. 1.8e2). - 17.
-Prefer: handling=strict/lenient: Firely server is always lenient on search parameter errors. - 18. total=estimate, only none and accurate are supported.
+But not on other quantities and number parameters. - 14.
+Search parameter arguments in exponential form (e.g. 1.8e2). - 15. total=estimate, only none and accurate are supported.